It’s important to understand how a health condition is connected to its root cause, in order to manage it and minimize its impact.

 When one urinates, the urine leaves the bladder and then passes through the urethra.
 However, after prostate surgery, the prostate gland’s size might get bigger, due to which it starts blocking the urethra.
 As a result, it leads to urine retention, thereby significantly impacting one’s regular bladder functions.

 Doctors are trying to come up with new treatments of prostate cancer that do not lead to stress urinary incontinence.
 In many cases, it recovers itself over time, as it is just a temporary effect of surgery, which is why stress incontinence in prostate cancer patients is also known as ‘post-surgery or post-radiation incontinence’.
-When the problem keeps showing its adverse effects to the person’s bladder, it is ideal to opt for a surgical treatment.
+When the problem keeps showing its adverse effects to the person’s bladder even after managing it with adult diapers, it is ideal to opt for a surgical treatment.

 Here are some surgical treatment methods of urinary incontinence due to prostate surgery: